What is Project Management Cost?

 • Duration for which each resource is required

-• The cost involved with each resource.
-It can be anything like material cost per unit, the cost to spend on procuring servers, the cost to hire vendors and staffing cost per hour.
+• The cost involved with each resource can be anything from material cost per unit to the cost of procuring servers, the cost of hiring vendors, and staffing cost per hour.

 • Resource requirements as identified in the previous step.

 The thing to remember here is that estimation is undoubtedly the hardest step in the project cost management process.
 The reason is that you should do it accurately.
-Further, as a Project Manager, you will have to consider factors like time value of money, inflation, overheads and variable and fixed costs.
+Further, as a Project Manager, you must consider factors like the time value of money, inflation, overheads and variable and fixed costs.
 When there is a greater difference between the cost estimation and actual cost, the chances of project failure will be more.

-When talking about project cost estimation, you can follow one of the many approaches available.
-For instance, let us consider that you have a lot of historic data.
+When discussing project cost estimation, you can follow one of the many available approaches.
+For instance, let us consider that you have a lot of historical data.
 In this case, you can choose the method called Analogous estimation.
-Even, you have other options like Parametric Modeling or program evaluation and review technique.
+Even you have other options like Parametric Modeling or program evaluation and review techniques.
 These are mathematical techniques.

 3. Cost Budgeting: